philippkraft/cmf/documentation/tutorial/InstallCheck.md

-@page InstallCheck
+@page installCheck

 # Check the cmf installation

-To check your cmf installation, start an [interactive python](@ref CmfRecommendedSoftwareEnvironment) console and type in the
+To check your cmf installation, start an [interactive python](@ref cmfRecommendedSoftwareEnvironment) console and type in the
 following:

 ~~~~~~~~~~{.py}